nspyre-org/nspyre/docs/contributing.rst

 Writing Docs
 ------------

-The project uses `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ as the markup language for writing documentation. `Sphinx <https://www.sphinx-doc.org/en/master/>`_ is then used to generate documentation and the is hosted on `ReadTheDocs <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.
 Documentation improvements are always welcome!
-The documentation files live in the docs/ directory of the codebase.
-They’re written in reStructuredText, and use Sphinx to generate the full suite of documentation.
+The documentation files live in the ``docs/`` directory of the codebase.
+They’re written in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_, and use `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to generate the full suite of documentation, with site-hosting provided by `ReadTheDocs <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.
 Writing documentation is a great way to start contributing, especially if you are new, and will help get you familiar with the codebase.

 reStructuredText is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
 It is useful for inline program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents.
 Markdown is another, slightly simpler alternative. reStructuredText is a bit harder to use, but is more powerful and is widely used for Python documentation.

+For documentation, we write in reStructuredText, using Sphinx to generate files and ReadTheDocs for site hosting.

 The reasons for using a markup language is straight-forward: